Linear Multidimensional Regression with Interactive Fixed-Effects: Discussion of estimators

 Consider the factor model applied to a flattening that may not be low-rank.
 First, assume $\varphi^{(1)}$ varies in a high-dimensional parameter space, e.g. with $N_1 < N_2N_3$, $\varphi^{(1)} \in \mathbb{R}^{N_1\times N_1}$ and $\Gamma\in\mathbb{R}^{N_2N_3\times N_1}$ with each column mutually orthogonal for both these matrices.
 Then $\varphi^{(1)}\Gamma^\prime$ is full-rank and the factor model will not control for this.
 On the contrary, consider $\varphi^{(1)} \in \mathbb{R}^{N_1\times N_1}$ where all columns are linearly dependent.
 Then the matrix $\varphi^{(1)} \Gamma^\prime$ is rank-1 regardless of $L$ and of how $\varphi^{(2)}$ and $\varphi^{(3)}$ vary, thus can be projected with a factor model estimated with 1 factor.
 This situation is exemplified in simulations in Section~\ref{sect:sims}.
 The matrix method requires knowledge of this low rank dimension - the kernel weighted-within does not.

-Knowing the multilinear rank, \cite{MoonWeidner2015} show a factor model with at least $r_n$ factors results in consistent $\beta$ estimates.\footnote{This actually requires knowing an upper bound on multilinear rank, not the actual multilinear rank. } However, with generic heteroskedasticity and weak correlations, the factor model can only be bounded by a slow rate of convergence.
+Knowing the multilinear rank, \cite{MoonWeidner2015} show a factor model with at least $r_n$ factors results in consistent $\beta$ estimates.\footnote{This actually requires knowing an upper bound on multilinear rank, not the actual multilinear rank. } However, with generic heteroskedasticity and weak correlations, the factor model can only be bounded by a slow rate of convergence, which is exemplified in simulations below.
 In the three dimensional setting with proportional dimensions, this bound is as slow as $N^{-1/6}$, where $N$ is total sample size.
-This is too slow to use for standard inference procedures.\footnote{Debias do exist, but would achieve at best $N^{-1/3}$ convergence. }
+This is too slow to use for standard inference procedures.\footnote{Debias do exist, but current proposals would achieve at best $N^{-1/3}$ convergence.
+There may be split sample debias innovations that can achieve sufficiently small asymptotic bias, but this is not explored. }